fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/triggers/functionalities.rst

 LDAP attributes
 ---------------

 You can use ldap attributes as command line options.
-Use the macro syntax.
+See :ref:`fd-macros-label`.

 LDAP arrays
 -----------

-If you put a var that is an array in the args of the trigger, gosaAlternateMailAddress for instance, only the first value will be returned unless you use a modifier: macro
+If you put a var that is an array in the args of the trigger, gosaAlternateMailAddress for instance, only the first value will be returned unless you use :ref:`array-modifiers`.

+.. _triggers-special-variables:

 Special variables
 -----------------